XAML live previewer and design-time settings

 </Window>

-The d:DataContext property applies a DataContext only at design-time.
+The d:DataContext property applies a DataContext to the preview.
 It is recommended that you use this property in conjunction with the {x:Static} directive to reference a static property in one of your assemblies:

 <Window xmlns="https://github.com/avaloniaui"